Avigdor Nebenzahl

-Avigdor Nebenzahl (אביגדר נבנצל; born 1935) is an Israeli Orthodox rabbi and posek.
+Avigdor Nebenzahl (אֲבִיגְדֹּר נֶבֶּנְצָל; born 1935) is an Israeli Orthodox rabbi and posek.
 He is the senior rosh yeshiva at Yeshivat Netiv Aryeh, a faculty member at Yeshivat HaKotel, and rabbi of the Ramban Synagogue.
 Nebenzahl, previously, served as rabbi of the Old City of Jerusalem, before the post was handed over to his son Chizkiyahu Nebenzahl.

 Biography

 Avigdor Nebenzahl was born to Yitzhak Nebenzahl, the State Comptroller of Israel from 1948 to 1981, Israel's Ombudsman from 1961 to 1981, and a senior officer in the Bank of Israel and the Israel Postal Bank.
 His sister, Plia Albeck, was head of the Civil Department of the State Prosecutor's Office for 24 years.
 Nebenzahl's first wife, Shifra Nebenzahl (née Finkel), died on February 12, 2016.
 Shifra was a member of the Mirrer Yeshiva family; her paternal grandfather, Eliezer Yehuda Finkel was its rosh yeshiva for 48 years.
 Her father, Chaim Zev Finkel, was a mashgiach ruchani (spiritual guidance counselor) of the yeshiva.
 Her brother-in-law, Aaron Chodosh, was a mashgiach there, and her brother Aryeh Finkel was the rosh yeshiva of its Brachfeld branch until his death on August 10, 2016.
 Nebenzahl remarried at age 83.